wp-plugins/salt-map/readme.txt

 1. Location settings derived form the fields added under global settings.

 == Changelog ==
+= 1.3.0 =
+* Added support for multiple maps on one page
 = 1.2.0 =
 * Made it possible to use icons from media archive.
 * Moved files into folders.